krisbobo/shop-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Microverse student community.
-- Nelson Sakwa on Behance
+- Nelson Sakwa on Behance for the design
 - Anyone whose code was used

 <p align="right">[<a href="#readme-top">Back to Top</a>]</p>